fieldtrip/website/reference/ft_spiketriggeredspectrum_fft.md

  The output STS data structure can be input to FT_SPIKETRIGGEREDSPECTRUM_STAT

- This function uses a NaN-aware spectral estimation technique, which will default to the standard Matlab FFT routine if no NaNs are present.
+ This function uses a NaN-aware spectral estimation technique, which will default to the standard MATLAB FFT routine if no NaNs are present.
 The fft_along_rows subfunction below demonstrates the expected function behaviour.

  See FT_SPIKETRIGGEREDINTERPOLATION to remove segments of LFP around spikes.